825kuba/Calculator/README.md

 # Calculator project

-A very simple calculator.
+A very simple calculator built with vanilla JS.

 Try it here: https://jakub-calculator.netlify.app/

 Keyboard can be used to control it.

-A learned using Git on this project.
+A learned basics of Git on this project.